Job Crafting: Love the One You're With

 What changes would increase your engagement at work?
 This is when you start to redefine your job, adding your own personal touches.
 How could you reallocate your time, energy, and attention to incorporate more of your motives, strengths, and passions?
 Professor Wrzesniewski and colleagues cite three core aspects of work that you can alter:

-Tasks - taking on more or fewer tasks, expanding or reducing your scope, changing how the tasks are performed
+Tasks: taking on more or fewer tasks, expanding or reducing your scope, changing how the tasks are performed.

-Perception/Cognitive - reframing certain aspects of your job or your job as a whole
+Perception/Cognitive: reframing certain aspects of your job or your job as a whole.

 With these in mind, make a plan to reconfigure your list of projects so you can incorporate your goals.
 I’ve been inspired by this story of a university hospital cleaning crew who found more meaning in their work through job crafting ever since I first heard it several years ago.
-The video also covers how organizations can support job crafting for its employees.
-During a time when I wasn’t finding a lot of meaning in the projects I was working on, I leaned more heavily into mentoring and other pursuits that filled the gaps for me.

-It can also help to look outward, considering other people.
-How does the time you spend on various activities at work benefit the people you serve?
+Map the impact: How does the time you spend on various activities at work benefit the people you serve?
 Who can, does, or will eventually benefit from your efforts?
 Go as far as listing actual names if possible to make it more concrete, and if needed, get to know more about them.
 This reminds me of a practice in user experience (UX) design, where you specify the key user profiles for your product and outline their critical user journeys.

-Finally, your job crafting efforts are more likely to succeed if you have support from others.
+Build organizational support: Your job crafting efforts are more likely to succeed if you have support from others.
 Focus on an organizational or individual strength that will create value for others.
 Build trust with others, like your supervisor or manager, by getting your tasks done and ensuring the changes you want to make will advance business priorities.
-Lastly, direct your effort toward the people who are most likely to be open to your ideas.

 With job crafting, you’ll soon be able to sing a new version of the old song: